 The project identifies a continuous route with descents to the river and tries to combine all of the different requirements and demands.
 It was essential to create more direct relations between the river and the city’s urban system and fulfill the need of being able to walk at water level.
 The work that has been conducted resulted in a project for the whole route as well as an abacus summary list of all the typological solutions proposed.
 The final result is useful to the public administration and to private investors.

 Client: Rechnikov invest

 Team: Patricia Aute, Letizia Corino, Roberta Filippini, Elisa Frappi, Andreas Kipar, Marina Polets, Cecilia Ricci

 The River Park urban quarter is a new residential area with a unique design for relaxation and activity.
 Placed on the precious embankment of the Moscow River, the complex offers access to water sports and a yacht school.
 It includes recreational areas, green parks, promenades, public spaces as well as residential units, all in the same framework.

 The concept of the project called New Rhythm divides the different functional zones by shape, following different rhythms of movements.
 This diversification of zones gives the opportunity to relax, have fun, learn and spend free time in the best way possible inside the exclusive River Park urban quarter.

 Seveso River Park 2025+, Milan (Italy), 2015 - ongoing

-More projects: Lugano CH, Cassarate Lotto 1; Torino IT, Meisino Park; Varese IT, Olona River spring redevelopment.
+More projects: Lugano CH, Cassarate Lot 1; Torino IT, Meisino Park; Varese IT, Olona River Spring Redevelopment.